mborgerson/xsm64/README.md

 A super minimal rendering backend for Xbox

+Built using the nxdk (open-source Xbox SDK), you will need to [install nxdk dependencies](https://github.com/XboxDev/nxdk/wiki/Install-the-Prerequisites#ubuntu) before building this.

 Integrating with an upstream project might look like:
 ```bash
 git clone <upstream project repo> main